honeycombio/intro-to-o11y-java/README.md

 You can choose any Service Name you want.

-The Sample Rate determines how many requests each saved trace represents; 1 means "keep all of them.""
+The Sample Rate determines how many requests each saved trace represents; 1 means "keep all of them."
 Right now you want all of them.

 #### See the results